 Engr.
-Mr. Shakhawat Hossain; son of freedom fighter, Md.
-Abdul Baten Prodhan, and Monoara Begum.
-He did his BSC in EEE from Atish Dipankar University of Science & Technology (ADUST), Dhaka.
+Shakhawat Hossain; son of Md.
+Abdul Baten Prodhan, freedom fighter and Monoara Begum.
+He did his BSC in EEE from ADUST, Dhaka.
 He received verities training from India, China & Korea about WPP machineries & its productivity.
-In his Bright career of decades, he has total 22 years working experiences in WPP sector.
-Currently he is the Nominee Director of Deshbandhu Polimer Limited, Nomineted By Deshbandhu Sugar Mills Limited.
+In his Bright career of decades, he had taken Private Job at WPP sector.
+He has total 22 years working experiences in WPP sector, currently He is the nominee Director of Deshbandhu Polymer Limited (Nominated by Deshbandhu Sugar Mills Limited)